 so as to improve efficient performance of user plane as well as UPF’s robustness.

-Based on the above KI description and use case, it is proposed that the UPF can subscribe at NWDAF to be notified on traffic pattern and behaviour analytics information, and if specific traffic patterns or abnormal behaviours in the user plane are detected based on the analytics, the UPF can send an N4 Session Report to the SMF as described in clause 4.4.2 of TS 23.502.
+Based on the above KI description and use case, it is proposed that the UPF can subscribe at NWDAF to be notified on traffic pattern and anomaly analytics information, and if specific traffic patterns or abnormal behaviours in the user plane are detected based on the analytics, the UPF can send an N4 Session Report to the SMF as described in clause 4.4.2 of TS 23.502.
 Based on the N4 Session Report, SMF may initiate SM policy Association Modification to the PCF.
 Then the PCF may update SM policy to the SMF, and SMF sends the N4 rules based the update SM policy to the UPF for improving the user plane efficiency and performance.

 2. Proposal